-12) If the government decides to levy an ad valorem tax on product with a perfectly inelastic supply.
+- 12) If the government decides to levy an ad valorem tax on product with a perfectly inelastic supply.
 The consumers tax incidence will be

-A) 0.
+- A) 0.

-B) 1.C) .5.D) Cannot be determined.Answer: ATopic: Effects of a Sales Tax
+- B) 1.
+C) .5.

+- D) Cannot be determined.

-13) In the case of a specific tax the resulting price received by producers depends onA) the tax rate.B) the price elasticity of supply.C) the price elasticity of demand.D) All of the above.Answer: DTopic: Effects of a Sales TaxStatus: Revised
+- 13) In the case of a specific tax the resulting price received by producers depends on

+- A) the tax rate.

+- B) the price elasticity of supply.

+- C) the price elasticity of demand.

+- D) All of the above.

-14) The tax incidence of a specific tax or ad valorem tax is influenced byA) who pays the tax.B) the amount of the tax.C) the price elasticities of supply and demand.D) All of the above.Answer: CTopic: Effects of a Sales TaxStatus: Old
+- 14) The tax incidence of a specific tax or ad valorem tax is influenced by

+- A) who pays the tax.

+- B) the amount of the tax.

+- C) the price elasticities of supply and demand.

+- D) All of the above.

-15) The benefit of a subsidy paid on each unit sold will go entirely to the sellers in the market if A) the supply curve is perfectly inelastic.B) if the subsidy is paid to producers.C) the demand curve is perfectly elastic.D) the supply is perfectly elastic.Answer: DTopic: Effects of a Sales TaxStatus: Old
+- 15) The benefit of a subsidy paid on each unit sold will go entirely to the sellers in the market if

+- A) the supply curve is perfectly inelastic.

+- B) if the subsidy is paid to producers.

+- C) the demand curve is perfectly elastic.

+- D) the supply is perfectly elastic.

-16) If the government levies a specific tax on tobacco producers, the spending of consumers will probably A) increase.B) decrease.C) unchanged.D) depend on supply elasticity.Answer: ATopic: Effects of a Sales TaxStatus: New
+- 16) If the government levies a specific tax on tobacco producers, the spending of consumers will probably

+- A) increase.

+- B) decrease.

+- C) remain unchanged.

+- D) depend on supply elasticity.

+Topic: Effects of a Sales Tax Skill: Application of knowledge